MattheusM/DaprSample/README.md

 This is an example that you can use to understand how Dapr works, in this sample, we will be using the self-hosted mode.

 First of all, you need to install dapr, you can find how to install dapr in the next link: https://docs.dapr.io/getting-started/install-dapr-cli/
 There are some steps you need to follow to download and install dapr depending on you OS.
-After installing dapr you'll need to install Docker containers, you will be able to follow the steps in the official page of DOCKER: https://docs.docker.com/desktop/install/windows-install/
+After installing dapr you'll need to install Docker containers, you will be able to follow the steps in the official DOCKER website page: https://docs.docker.com/desktop/install/windows-install/

 Now that you have dapr and docker you can run the following command: dapr init , this will allow dapr to create some containers in your docker.
 You should see this 3 containers running in docker after running the previous command.